Key Takeaways

 Global surgical package considerations

-CPT code 13121 carries a 10-day global surgical period under Medicare.
+The 13121 global period is 10 days under Medicare, the standard for a minor surgical procedure.
 This means post-operative visits within 10 days of the procedure are bundled into the repair reimbursement and cannot be billed separately.
 E/M services unrelated to the wound management may still be billed with modifier -24 during the global period.

 Documentation requirements for complex wound repair coding